paulvoliva/XNODE-WAN-PDE-solver/README.md

 where ![equation](https://latex.codecogs.com/gif.latex?%5COmega%28t%29%3A%3D%20%5C%7B%5Cmathbf%7Bx%7D%20%7C%20%28t%2C%20%5Cmathbf%7Bx%7D%29%20%5Cin%20%5Cmathcal%7BD%7D%5C%7D) denotes the spatial domain of <img src="https://latex.codecogs.com/gif.latex?\mathcal{D}" />  when restricting time to be <img src="https://latex.codecogs.com/gif.latex?t" /> .

-This repository is the official implementation of the paper entitled "Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN" ([arxiv](https://arxiv.org/abs/2110.07812)).

 # Running Codes
 Requirements for a successful implementation of the codes can be found in `requirements.txt`.